bentormey/btormey/src/pages/test.md

 ### The Rebalancing Premium

-When your portfolio drifts away from your target allocation, in this case fixed percentages, you eventually have to rebalance.
+When your portfolio drifts away from your target allocation, in this case fixed percentages, you eventually have to _rebalance_.

 Let's say you're following the All Weather strategy and equities have been performing really well, now making up 50% of your portfolio.
-You need to sell some to get back to 30%.
+You need to sell some to get back down to 30%.
 Likewise if gold has been underperforming and is now 5% of your portfolio, you need to buy a little bit more to get back to 7.5%.

 Most articles on passive investing advise that you should rebalance yearly, but this is an error.
 If you only rebalance once a year, you're missing out on a *rebalancing premium* that can be harvested.

-Shannon's demon, correlation, rebalancing volatility.
+The rebalancing premium is also known as Shannon's demon, named after mathematician Claude Shannon.
+Shannon was the father of information theory and coined the term "bit" to describe a unit of digital information.

+His idea was simple, but not intuitive: if you have a diverse collection of volatile assets which are not correlated with one another, you can profit from rebalancing between them.

+In other words if they move independently and don't all go up and down together, rebalancing will generate a positive return regardless of whether or not the individual assets do.

+There's research to suggest that

 Exposure to risk, unique types of risk, risk premium and correlation

 Risk parity [find out more](https://investresolve.com/maximizing-the-rebalancing-premium-why-risk-parity-portfolios-are-much-greater-than-the-sum-of-their-parts-lp/)

 Portfolio mix [here](https://breakingthemarket.com/welcome/)